taranjitkaurme/datascience_practice_python/README.md

 Whether you're a novice honing your Python skills or an experienced developer seeking practical examples, this repository caters to a diverse audience eager to enhance their programming proficiency.

 # Python Practice
 Explore the 'practice_python' folder to find Jupyter files for Python practice.
+1. Python Basics
+2. Data Structures in Python
+3. Data Manipulation and Visualization

-You can run these files using Jupyter Notebook or any compatible environment.
+You can run these files using Jupyter Notebook.

 # Flask RESTful API Project
 ## Overview